Gumbiro Primary School Rainwater Catchment Project – Tanzania

 There are nine pumps in the village, but seven are broken, so the majority of women and children spend upwards of one to four hours per day fetching water in buckets carried on their heads from the rivers in the valleys.
 They use this water for drinking, cleaning, cooking, bathing, washing dishes, mopping, and gardening for their entire families, so they require quite a bit.

-At this time, there is little or no likelihood of a piped water supply becoming available.
+At this time, there is little or no likelihood of a piped water supply becomes available.
 Therefore, roof water harvesting would appear to offer a feasible way of improving quality and availability.

 The nearest water source from the school is approximately 1.2 km away.
 The Environmental Club has started a demonstration permagarden, tree nursery, and chicken coop during the next rainy season, which will all require increased amounts of water.